eglxiang/ytf/README.md

 =========================
 Pairwise metric learning.
+(1) Splitting YFW by person.
+Each person has at least 1 sequences.
+The issue is that the training person set non-overlaps with testing person set.
+As a result,
 1. Split training and testing set.

 2. Multiple Instance Logistic Discriminant-based Metric Learning (MildML) is an extension of LDML for handling bag-level supervision, using the Multiple Instance Learning framework.
 Please download the program of MildML from http://lear.inrialpes.fr/people/guillaumin/code/MildML_0.1.tar.gz
 2.
 function [ L b info ] = ldml_learn( X, Y, k, it, verbose, A0 )